Ulbora/ulboracms/README.md

 UlboraCMS is built with MongoDB, ExpressJS 4.*, and Node.js, templates are handblebars, EJS, Jade, or AngularJS.

 The easiest way to get Ulbora CMS is to use Docker.

-Get the Docker Ulbora Mongodb container here
+Get the Docker Ulbora Mongodb container here: link coming

-Get the Docker Ulbora CMS container here
+Get the Docker Ulbora CMS container here: link coming

 You can build multiple templates with UlboraCMS and switch between the templates through the administration screen.
 Templates can even contain both Angular and convention server-side technologies.

 New templates can easily be installed by zipping them as tar.gz files and following a simple upload process in the administration screens.

-This is currently Release version 2.1 alpah
+This is currently Release version 2.1